AlexMercedCoder/Coquito-TS-Template/readme.md

 #### Basics
 Do your work in the `/src` folder, run the contents from the `/build` folder.

+#### Environment Variables

+Which file will be loaded is based on value of NODE_ENV.

+- undefined -> .env
+- production -> .production.env
+- development -> .development.env

 #### Scripts

 - `npm run build` compile typescript to build folder